-Brady Pappas is a trans non-binary artist and photographer based in Lancaster, Pennsylvania.
-They use the camera as a tool to explore queer identity, community, and visibility in small-town and rural contexts, with a particular focus on South Central Pennsylvania.
+Brady Pappas (they/she) is a transgender artist based in Lancaster, Pennsylvania.
+Through photography, they explore queer identity and community in small-town and rural spaces, with a particular focus on South Central Pennsylvania.

 Pappas is best known for Tulle Queer, an ongoing portrait series and annual Pride Month exhibition that began in 2022.
-Combining elements of fashion and portrait photography, the project honors the lives and legacies of LGBTQ+ individuals across the 717 region.
-Using tulle fabric as a recurring visual motif, the portraits offer a vibrant meditation on chosen family, representation, and queer resilience.
+Blending elements of fashion and portrait photography, the project celebrates the lives and legacies of LGBTQ+ people across the 717 region.
+Using tulle fabric as a recurring visual motif, the portraits create a vibrant meditation on chosen family, visibility, and queer resilience.

-Pappas’ work has exhibited across South Central Pennsylvania and has garnered a growing following across social media.
-Since 2022, Pappas has worked as the resident photographer and digital producer for High Fever, one of the region’s only LGBTQ+ nightlife spaces.
-Documenting the underground queer scene in bars, drag shows, and dance parties throughout the region has become a key focus of Pappas’ photography.
-Together, these bodies of work serve as both archive and celebration, centering queer joy in places often overlooked.
+Pappas’ work has been exhibited throughout Pennsylvania and has developed a growing audience online, both for their art and for content surrounding their journey on HRT and their experiences in a T4T relationship.
+Since 2022, they have served as the resident photographer and digital producer for High Fever, one of the region’s only LGBTQ+ nightlife spaces.
+Alongside Tulle Queer, documenting the underground queer scene at bars, drag shows, and dance floors across Pennsylvania has become a central part of Pappas’ practice.
+Together, these bodies of work function as both an archive and a celebration, centering queer joy in places that are often overlooked.

-In 2024, Pappas began working on Amish Country Queer, a short documentary now in production as a feature-length film.
-The film follows Brady as they navigate queer life with their chosen family while documenting the drag community that’s thriving in a region more often associated with tradition than transformation.
+In 2024, Pappas began work on Amish Country Queer, a documentary film project about the LGBTQ+ community in Lancaster.
+The film follows Brady as they navigate queer life with their chosen family while documenting a thriving local drag scene in a region more often associated with tradition than transformation.
+The project currently includes an award-winning 13-minute short film, with a feature-length version in development.

 Press